 - Guidance counseling

 Youth Employment Opportunity Program (YEOP)

-The YEOP Program provides special services to youth between the ages of 15 and 25 to assist them in achieving their educational and vocational goals.
-Working with peer advisors, youth clients interact with individuals who have similar life experiences and perspectives by providing referrals to supportive services, workshops, job and placement assistance, and other training and community outreach efforts.
+The Youth Employment Opportunity Program (YEOP) provides special services to youth between the ages of 15 and 25 to assist them in achieving their educational and vocational goals.
+While working with peer advisors, youth clients interact with professional individuals who have similar paths, perspectives, and educational goals by providing referrals to supportive services, workshops, career coaching, employment preparation, and other training and community outreach efforts.

 - California Department of Education

 Supports local educational agencies, grades 9 through 12, to improve student achievement and transition to postsecondary education and careers.